osonus/oson/UserGuide.md

 It can be in JSONObject json, Object[] array, Map<String, Object> map, Options options, or simply a Json string, which will be deserialized by Oson itself, to retrieve all configuration information.

 You can specify only the ones you want to, and use the rest of default values.
 And you can specify any time, either before or during the serializing or deserializing process.
-You can use any of the Builder method to set the configuration value you desire, in a train, and later ones will overwrite the earlier settings, or combined with you, depending on the circonstances.
+You can use any of the Builder method to set the configuration value you desire, in a chain, and later ones will overwrite the earlier settings, or combined with you, depending on the circonstances.
 For most of the collection (Set) attributes, it behavior like add, unless you use a null value to set, which act like reset or clear, all previous values of this particular attribut is gone.

 Some examples:
   * oson.pretty(): indentation is requested for output, the same as oson.pretty(true), or prettyPrinting(true)